Well I’ll be a Monkey’s Uncas

 When the pursuing Uncas arrived at the top of the gorge and saw his enemy hobbling away on the other side, he took a running start, flew over the rapids, and landed safely on the other side.
 It was an astounding leap that gave the area above the falls its future name and allowed Uncas to catch up to the injured Miantonomo who was then easily overcome and taken as prisoner.

 Miantonomo was executed and buried in Shetucket, where a marker stands today.
 But he didn’t live in Connecticut, so we don’t care about him.
-We’re all about Uncas – who happens to be buried here in Norwich (CTMQ Visit here).
+We’re all about Uncas – who happens to be buried here in Norwich.

-a 150 years after Uncas became the last of the Mohegans (except for the few multi-billionaires who now own the massive Mohegan Sun casino down the road), Yantic Falls became the genesis for industrial development in Norwich.
-Industrial development continued to grow until the early 1900s.
+a 150 years after Uncas became the last of the Mohegans (except for the few millionaires who now own the massive Mohegan Sun casino down the road), Yantic Falls became the genesis for industrial development in Norwich.
+Industrial development in town continued to grow until the early 1900s.
 Later industries at the falls included paper making, cotton and nails.

-The mills harnessed the falls and it’s now sort of half natural.
+The mills harnessed the falls and it’s now sort of half natural, if you know what I mean.
 The top is clearly a dammed up portion but after falling a few feet, it appears to be the original natural falls.
-Sort of unique that way I think.
-Also unique is the gorge below the falls; something very rare here in Connecticut.
+For me, it’s the gorge below the falls that makes it special; something very rare here in Connecticut.